Beachley Barracks

 Beachley Barracks is a British Army base at Beachley in Gloucestershire, England, close to the England–Wales border at Chepstow.
-The Barracks is located at Beachley Point between the River Severn and the River Wye.
-It is the home of 1st Battalion, The Rifles.
+The barracks is the home of 1st Battalion, The Rifles and is located at Beachley Point between the River Severn and the River Wye.
+It is set to close in 2029.

 History

 In 1915, during the First World War, the government requisitioned a large area of land at Beachley and constructed National Shipyard No.2.
 However, the war ended before production had begun.
-Instead, in 1924 it was decided to establish a British Army Apprentices School (which in 1966 was renamed as an Army Apprentices College) at Beachley to ensure a core of technical qualified soldiers with technical education combined with military training as potential NCOs and officers mainly for the specialist corps Royal Engineers, REME Plant Operator mechanics and RAOC.
+Instead, in 1924 it was decided to establish a British Army Apprentices School (which in 1966 was renamed as an Army Apprentices College) at Beachley to ensure a core of technical qualified soldiers with technical education combined with military training as potential NCOs and officers mainly for the specialist corps Royal Engineers, REME plant operator mechanics and RAOC.

+The 1st Battalion, The Rifles moved to the barracks in 2007.

+The 1st Battalion, The Rifles are currently on a two year deployment in Dhekelia.
+They will return to Beachley Barracks in 2025, prior to moving to new build facilities at Caerwent Barracks, when the building project is complete, alongside 1st The Queen’s Dragoon Guards.

+Future

-In November 2016 the Ministry of Defence announced that the site would close in 2027; this was later extended to 2029.
+In November 2016, the Ministry of Defence announced that the site would close in 2027; this was later extended to 2029.